Trademarks - Eurasia: Lexology GTDT Practice Guides

 the graphical representation of the mark (two samples), with the following requirements:

-- the maximum size of the graphical representation should be 5 megabytes if filed electronically as a jpg or tif file and 8x8cm if submitted on paper;
+- the maximum size of the graphical representation should be 5 megabytes if filed electronically as a .jpg or .tif file and 8x8cm if submitted on paper;

 - for holographic marks, all images showing holographic particularities should be filed;

-the description of the mark, translated into languages used in member states, the transliteration of a trademark and the meaning of the mark if applicable;
+the description of the mark, translated into languages used in member states, the transliteration of a trademark and the meaning of the mark, if applicable;

 the colour or colours claimed (if applicable);

-the type of the mark; and
+the type of mark; and

 the list of goods and services covered by the trademark under the Nice Classification.

 The EAEU Trademark Treaty also provides for the registration of collective EAEU trademarks.
-These applications should be accompanied with a charter of the collective mark, containing information on the name of the organisation, the purpose of the mark’s registration, the list of persons or entities eligible to use the mark, and the list of the common characteristics and specific features of the goods.
+These applications should be accompanied by a charter of the collective mark, containing information on the name of the organisation, the purpose of the mark’s registration, the list of persons or entities eligible to use the mark, and the list of the common characteristics and specific features of the goods.